SiNa88/CF-PV/README.md

 This is a repo for a paper related to PV energy production prediction

 ### Notes
+Please consider the copyright rule and fork the project if you want to develop it further.
-Please consider copyright and citation :)
+Please also consider citation to our paperwork :)

 ```BibTex